camimarie/insituprotein/README.md

 ## Getting Started

-After installation, for the experimental section, we recommend opening the ```Experimental/code_for_plots_principles_insitu_protein.ipynb.ipynb``` notebook to view how the plots for the experimental section were generated.
+After installation, for the experimental section, we recommend opening the ```Experimental/code_for_plots_principles_insitu_protein.ipynb``` notebook to view how the plots for the experimental section were generated.

 For the theoretical section, we recommend starting with the ```Theoretical/Introduction.ipynb``` notebook.
 This notebook provides an introduction to the preprocessing steps, giving you a quick overview of how the in-situ protein sequencing process works.
 You can add your own parameters, species (other than human and mycoplasma), and run the simulations yourself.
 We also recommend then running the ```Theoretical/Part1.ipynb``` notebook followed by the ```Theoretical/Part2.ipynb``` notebook.
 Note that some of the data generation takes a significant amount of time - doing this on a cluster, or decreasing the number of iterations should help.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Acknowledgements